 Copies of the immediate supervisor’s evaluation of job performance and Individual Faculty Report during all previous years of service at Georgia College.

 A summary of major accomplishments achieved at Georgia College thus far in the areas of teaching, research/creative/scholarly/practitioner-based endeavors, and service to the university, college, department, profession, and community.
-Note that student success activities should be integrated within the criteria.
+Note that student success activities and continuous professional growth and development will be integrated within the criteria and evaluated individually.

 Results obtained via student, chair, unit head, and/or peer evaluation (normally included as part of #2, non-teaching faculty, Unit head, and peer evaluations and other appropriate tools are required.